Deformation theory of G_2 conifolds: Applications and open problems

-\begin{prop} Let $\Sigma$ be one of the three known Gray manifolds: $\C \PR^3$, $S^3 \times S^3$, or $\SUth / T^2$.
+\begin{prop} Let $\Sigma$ be one of the three homogeneous Gray manifolds: $\C \PR^3$, $S^3 \times S^3$, or $\SUth / T^2$.
 There are no nontrivial coclosed primitive $(1,1)$-forms which are eigenforms of the Hermitian Laplace operator $\bar \Delta$ with eigenvalue in $(0,12)$.
 Moreover, in the first two cases, we can also exclude the eigenvalue $12$.
 For the flag manifold $\SUth / T^2$, we get an $8$-dimensional space of such forms with eigenvalue $12$.
-These forms correspond to infinitesimal deformations of the nearly K\"ahler structure, for which it is still not known whether or not they can be integrated to actual deformations. \end{prop} \begin{proof} {\em Case 1:} Let us start with the case of $\C\PR^3$, which follows from the work in~\cite[$\S$5.5]{MS}.
+These forms correspond to infinitesimal deformations of the nearly K\"ahler structure, but it was recently shown by Foscolo~\cite{F} that they \emph{cannot} be integrated to actual deformations. \end{prop} \begin{proof} {\em Case 1:} Let us start with the case of $\C\PR^3$, which follows from the work in~\cite[$\S$5.5]{MS}.
 Let $E$ denote the usual representation of $\SUtw$ on $\C^2$ and let $\C_l$ be the $\mathrm{U}(1)$ representation on $\C$ given by multiplication by $z^l$ for $z$ in the unit circle in $\C$.
 Let $E_{k,l} = \mathrm{Sym}^k (E) \otimes \C_l$ for $k \geq 1$ and $l\in\Z$, and $k \equiv l$ mod 2, which are the irreducible representations of $\mathrm{U}(2)$.
 From~\cite[Lemma 5.8]{MS} and the discussion before it, we have decompositions

 If $V_{a,b}$ is an irreducible $\mathrm{SO}(5)$ representation with highest weight $(a,b)$ for $a\geq b\geq 0$, it corresponds to a possible eigenspace of $\bar{\Delta}$ on $\Lambda^{(1,1)}_0 (T^* \C \PR^3)$ with eigenvalue $2 (a(a+3) + b(b+1))$ if there is a homomorphism from $V_{a,b}$ to $\Lambda^{(1,1)}_0 (T^* \C \PR^3)$.
 So the only possible positive eigenvalue less than $12$ is $8$ for $(a,b) = (1,0)$.
 However, since $V_{1,0} \cong T^* (\C \PR^3)$ we see that there are no such homomorphisms from $V_{1,0}$ to $\Lambda^{(1,1)}_0 (T^* \C \PR^3)$, and thus the lowest possible positive eigenvalue is $12$.
 Moreover, the multiplicity of the possible eigenvalue $12$ on coclosed forms in $\Lambda^{(1,1)}_0 (T^* \C \PR^3)$ is shown to be $0$ in~\cite[Theorem 5.10]{MS}, so there are no solutions of~\eqref{maingrayeq} for $\mu \in (0,12]$ on $\C \PR^3$ other than $\xi = c \omega$.